EngineerFaunce/EngineerFaunce/README.md

 :cherry_blossom: [花見](https://williamfaunce.dev/) :cherry_blossom:

-- :blue_book: documentation enthusiast
+- 🚀 skilled in .NET, React, and SQL

-- :seedling: currently learning Rust and Japanese
+- 🌱 currently learning Rust and Japanese

-- :tada: skilled in full-stack web development, containerization, relational databases
+- ❤️ lover of books, art, and adventuring